Welcome to Applied Project Management

 Throughout the readings and activities, you will notice highlight elements on the right side of the text to emphasize information.
 These include course objectives, key points, and definitions.

 The supplemental textbook used throughout this program is Project Management: A Managerial Approach by Jack Meredith and Samuel Mantel - Any Edition.
+This textbook is optional, not mandatory.
 There are a few textbook readings distributed throughout the courses.
 These readings are consistent through all editions, so it is not necessary to have the most current edition.
 The section title is listed in the reading activity, so you can find it in the table of contents in any edition.

-It is possible to use any version of MS Project between 2003 and 2013.
-We recommend the 2010 version.
+It is possible to use any version of MS Project from 2003 to 2013 or 2019.
+We recommend the newest 2019 version or 2010.
 MS Project 2016 cannot be used for these courses because it will corrupt your file, which will result in having to redo previous assignments using an approved version of MS Project.

 Interaction and Communication